bigdragonsoft/stock-quote/README_en.md

 #### Options

 - `-i <seconds>`: Specify the refresh interval in seconds, default is 30 seconds.
+- `-idx`, `--indexes`: Display the list of indexes instead of the favorites watchlist.
 - `-h`, `--help`: Display help information.
 - `-v`, `--version`: Display version information.